 Sweet & Sour Chicken was her choice for the evening – a dish her mum cooks at home, and one she judged as suitably straightforward, with easy-to-find ingredients.

-After a trip to the supermarket with my husband Rosie got on with prepping and cooking, interrupted regularly my me and my camera.
+After a trip to the supermarket Rosie got on with prepping and cooking, interrupted regularly my me and my camera.

 Before too long, the meal was ready and it certainly smelled great.